JhaAakri/Hand-Sanitizer/README.md

 <h2>A collaborative project from Masai school.</h2>

 In this project we have tried to make a look alike of given template of Hand Sanitizer website.
-With our efforts and the technology stack, that we have learned till now in Unit-5 in Masai School, we were able to clone with similar looks and features.
+With our efforts and the technology stack, that we have learned till now in Unit-5 in Masai School.

 <h1>Run Locally</h1>
 Clone the project